Why WIMU Regional Program in Veterinary Medicine?

 • Montana specialists in internal medicine, pathology, radiology, surgery, lab animal medicine, and clinical practice will participate in and enrich the first year curriculum.

 • Courses in client communication, diagnostic challenges, and business skills, give our students the tools they need to succeed.
-All students participate in the Cougar Orientation Leadership Experience (COLE), an off-site retreat designed to promote leadership skills and team building.
+All students participate in the Cougar Orientation Leadership Experience (COLE), a retreat designed to promote leadership skills and team building.
 COLE brings students from different places and sets the foundation for cooperation and teamwork over the next four years.

 • The MSU hands-on approach will continue because the Pullman faculty encourages and welcomes students to get all they can out of time spent in the Veterinary Teaching Hospital and with faculty on educational trips outside of the program.